Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Preliminary results

 \section{Preliminary results}

-In this section we state the bounded distortion property at hyperbolic times (firstly appeared in \cite{Al}) for iterations of $f$ over disks which are tangent to a center-unstable cone filed.
-The material here is mainly from \cite{ABV}.
+In this section we make a revision of some concepts and results from \cite{ABV} that will be useful for the proof of Theorem~\ref{t:Markov towers}.
+In particular, we state a bounded distortion property at hyperbolic times for iterations of $f$ over center-unstable disks with a H\"older control on the tangent direction.